Who this policy applies to

 - acknowledge their complaint within 3 days

-- ensure a senior staff member investigates their complaint and reports the outcome to them, in a form that is suitable for their age, development, disability and any language barriers, within 14 working days, or advises te tamaiti or rangatahi why it will take longer
+- ensure a senior staff member investigates their complaint and reports the outcome to them, in a form that is suitable for their age, development, disability and any language barriers, within 14 days, or advises te tamaiti or rangatahi why it will take longer

 - within 3 days of receiving an outcome for the complaint, give te tamaiti or rangatahi the opportunity to have their complaint reviewed by the Grievance Panel if they feel the matter is not sorted